I'm a daughter, granddaughter & niece of pastors. I love God & studying the Bible and want to empower others to do the same.

 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery. -Galatians 5:1 NIV

 Americans especially talk a lot about freedom, that which we inherited from our forefathers, that for which the suffragettes and other advocates fought, and those freedoms for which many are still fighting.
-Freedom means everything to someone suffering from oppression and slavery—ask any child who was ever kidnapped, any person ever who ever lived with an abuser, any girl ever trafficked.
-Freedom means everything when we are aware we are, or were, slaves.
-But some, like Ebenezer Scrooge, do not see the chains we bear in this life, the chains we forge around ourselves, link by link, through angry words un-apologized, through justifying selfish actions again and again, through greediness, through self-pity or hopelessness, through hidden sins unrepented, or for burdens we were never meant to bear, some placed on us at the hands of others, as if we were responsible for their sins or emotions, or shame for things we have already confessed, repented, and been released from.
+Freedom means everything to someone suffering from oppression or slavery—ask any child who was ever kidnapped, any person ever who ever lived with an abuser, any girl ever trafficked.
+Freedom means everything when we are aware that we are, or were, slaves.
+But some, like Ebenezer Scrooge, do not see the chains we bear in this life, the chains we forge around ourselves, link by link, through angry words un-apologized, through justifying selfish actions again and again, through greediness, through self-pity or hopelessness, through hidden sins unrepented, or for burdens we were never meant to bear—some placed on us at the hands of others, as if we were responsible for their sins or emotions, or shame for things we have already confessed, repented, and been released from.

 “Some sat in darkness, in utter darkness, prisoners suffering in iron chains, because they rebelled against God’s commands and despised the plans of the Most High.” -Psalm 107:10-11 NIV

 How many, many times I have sat in darkness, in despair, in gloom, in sorrow, in pain, because I turned myself away from the One who loves and longs for me most.
 Because there was something I held back from God, as if He didn’t long to hear, as if He couldn’t heal it, as if He didn't offer hope, and freedom.